 Plus, with a few of these great virtual retirement party ideas, you’ll have everyone laughing and sharing in no time.

 Instead of having people stand up and make speeches like at an in-person party, you can have co-workers and friends contribute video montages, photos, or share memories.
-You can put the contributions together in a tribute you share during the virtual party.
+You can put the contributions together in a reel, or just play or show them off one by one by sharing your screen during the virtual party.
 These visual tributes will offer more in-depth look into your co-workers time and be a beautiful memento to keep for years to come.

 Make sure to come together to say goodbye, whether or not you're in the same room.
 Here's a little game you can play to wish your soon-to-be-former-coworker the best!
 You can play this with a group in a room with a TV or screen projector, or join over a video call like Zoom and share your screen.
 Then everyone can join in and play along to share thoughts about the retiree.